openharmony/docs/en/application-dev/reference/apis/js-apis-contact.md

 Selects a contact.
 This API uses an asynchronous callback to return the result.

-This API is defined but not implemented in OpenHarmony 3.1 Release.
-It will be available for use in OpenHarmony 3.1 MR.

 **Permission required**: ohos.permission.READ_CONTACTS

 **System capability**: SystemCapability.Applications.Contacts and SystemCapability.Applications.ContactsData